 This recipe for healthy Longhorn Parmesan crusted chicken is our reimagined take on the steakhouse’s famous dish.
-Now you don’t need to go to the sunshine state to try it out.
+Now you don’t need to go to the sunshine state to try it out, and you have the perfect recipe for National Ranch Dressing Day (March 10th)!

 What Is Longhorn Parmesan Crusted Chicken?